-2.36.2.4 Was the awarded participants given any cash prizes
+2.36.2.4 Was the awarded participants given any cash prizes $${\sf N}\,{\sf A}$$

-2.36.2.5 Whether the awarded recipes have been shared with schools
+2.36.2.5 Whether the awarded recipes have been shared with schools $$\rm N\,A$$

-2.36.3 Details of action plan for year 2019-20
+2.36.3 Details of action plan for year 2020-21

-In FY 2019-20 cooking competition will be provisioned in 06 Districts (3 Garhwal Division & 3 Kumaon Division) of the Uttarakhand State.
-This competition will be organized at Block level and District level by S.C.E.R.T.
-The objective to make cooking competition at Block level and District level to include the local produce of edible items and the awarded recipes in the competition will be introduced in the prescribed weekly menu.
-The fund for expenditure in cooking completion has also been included in the tentative MME Plan for the financial year 2019-20.
+In FY 2020-21 cooking competition will be provisioned in all districts.
+This competition will be organized at Block level and District level.
+The objective for organizing cooking competition is to include local produced edibles and awarded recipes in the competition will be introduced in prescribed weekly menu.
+The fund for expenditure in cooking completion has also been included in the tentative MME Plan for the financial year 2020-21.